-Jangli gulab flower petals,1 kg; sugar, 2kg; fennel powder, 1tea spoon; cardamom powder,1 tea spoon. lemon juice, 2-3 table spoon, emulsion of any flavour.
+Jangli gulab flower petals,1 kg; sugar, 2 kg; fennel powder, 1 tea spoon; cardamom powder,1 tea spoon. lemon juice, 2-3 table spoon, emulsion of any flavor.

 Boiled flower petal left can further be cooked into gulkand.
 For this add 4-5 table spoon sugar, fennel and cardamom powder in a saucepan.
 Keep stirring in slow flame for 8-12 minutes and add lemon juice, mix it well then let it cool down.
 Transfer gulkand to ceramic jar and serve.

 For preparing 1/2 kg flower Kachru ingredients one will need 1/2 kg besan (black gram flour) or corn flour,1 cup fresh coriander leaves (chopped), 3-5 green chillies, ½ table spoon turmeric powder, 2-3 medium sized chopped onions and salt according to taste.